 You’ll be asked about any optical conditions you may have such as glaucoma or diabetes, what types of medications you take, if you drink alcohol, and if you’re a smoker.
-You will also have the opportunity to receive personalized advice regarding blepharoplasty from Dr. Fusi and Dr. Craig where they’ll provide you with detailed information based on your aesthetic ideals.
+You will also have the opportunity to receive personalized advice regarding blepharoplasty from Dr. Craig where she’ll provide you with detailed information based on your aesthetic ideals.

 Following your in-depth conversation, your surgeons will examine your eyes and test your vision.
 You can expect to undergo a physical examination which focusses primarily on the skin on and around your eyelids as well as the distance between your eyebrows and eyes, and to what degree your vision is impaired.
 After your consultation, you will gain a better understanding of the procedure and have a tailored treatment plan to achieve ideal results.

 What Happens During Blepharoplasty Surgery?

-For patients who chose to have blepharoplasty on both their upper and lower eyelids, Dr. Fusi and Dr. Craig will typically work on the upper lids first.
+For patients who chose to have blepharoplasty on both their upper and lower eyelids, Dr. Craig will typically work on the upper lids first.
 Using techniques which require precision and expertise, they make an incision in the crease of the eyelid so they can remove the excess skin and muscle.
 If your eyelids are drooping too closely to your pupils, they will include a procedure that adds more support to your eyebrow muscles.